Overview

 • For high-risk use-cases, disable chat history and opt out of providing conversation history as data for training publicly available generative AI models prior to use.

-• Understand the risks of any use of publicly available generative AI and mitigate risks whenever possible.
+• Understand using publicly available generative AI comes with risks, and mitigate risks whenever possible.

 • Utilize publicly available generative AI tools that are deemed trustworthy by the Enterprise Security Risk Management Office.